cadnano/cadnano2.5/README.md

     python setup.py install

-Once things are stable, we will distribute a cadnano wheel and start bundling cross platform installers.
+..Once things are stable, we will distribute a cadnano wheel and start bundling cross platform installers.
 For now have fun running radnano.

 ### PyQt5 building from scratch